The PivotingTechniques Pivoting Techniques This course is part of the songwriting modules at the creative…

 The Dorian mode, Aeolian and Phrygian

-Listen to this same melody played in three different modes.
+Listen to the same melody played in three different ways:

-All these three modes create a minor feel but each has its unique sound.
+All these modes create a minor feel , but each has its own special sound.

-Differences in feel between Aeolian, Dorian and Phrygian Modes
+“Comparing the Emotional Differences in Aeolian, Dorian, and Phrygian Modes

-First of all the most important part of any composition is the melody.
-Therefore , I first came up with the melody on the guitar.
+To start, the foundational element of any composition is its melody.
+Hence, I initially crafted the melody on the guitar.

-As you will learn in my level two courses of The Creative Guitar Academy, these notes are common to three scales:
+As you will learn in my level two courses , these notes are common to three scales:

 The Bb scale